-The 100 Club is a 32,000-member non-profit organization that began in 1953, which provides financial support to the dependents of law enforcement officers and firefighters who are killed or catastrophically injured in the line of duty in 32 counties surrounding Houston.
-On average, we distribute $300,000 per tragedy.
+The 100 Club is a 32,000-member non-profit organization that began in 1953, which provides financial support to the dependents of law enforcement officers and firefighters who are killed or seriously injured in the line of duty in 32 counties surrounding Houston.

-* Expanded counties only include benefits for line-of-duty deaths and catastrophic injuries.
+* Expanded counties only include benefits for line-of-duty deaths and serious injuries.

 Also covered are all peace officers of the Texas Department of Public Safety, Texas Parks and Wildlife Department, Texas Alcoholic Beverage Commission and Texas Department of Criminal Justice.

 A group of five men – consisting of Leopold L. Meyer, Ray R. Elliot, R. H. Abercrombie, William A. “Bill” Smith, and Jim “Silver Dollar” West – realized the need to support the dependents of Houston police officers killed in the line of duty.